ying-teaching/python-book/notes/Ch05-functions/module.md

     main()
 ```

 Try to run the file in a command line and import it from another module.
-You should see the test output in commandline but not in the imported file.
+You should see the test output in command line but not in the imported file.

 ## 6 `random`, `math` and `statistics`